 - Learn to eat in a way that supports your healthy weight

 Find Peace with Food

-Over the almost 40 years we’ve been helping women with our non-diet healthy weight loss program, we’ve worked with many women who believe they are addicted to food.
+Over the 44 years we’ve been helping women with our non-diet healthy weight program, we’ve worked with many women who believe they are addicted to food.
 We’ve helped them learn how to eat previously-feared foods, or how to live free of feelings of deprivation if they choose not to eat them.

 Get the Help You Need

 Join us at Green Mountain to learn how to manage food addiction behaviors.
-Find peace with eating in a way that makes you feel good, and supports your health and healthy weight goals.
+Find peace with eating in a way that makes you feel good, and supports your health and healthy weight.